imzodev/spritel/docs/database-migrations.md

 ```

 Notes
-- The DB host `db` works inside containers.
-When running Prisma from your host shell, use `127.0.0.1` instead.
+- Use `127.0.0.1` for local MySQL from your host shell.
+Use `db` only inside Docker networks.
-- The shadow DB is only used by `migrate dev` to diff the schema.
-It needs a privileged user (root).
+- The shadow DB is only used by `prisma migrate dev` (development) to safely compute diffs and validate migrations.
+It is not used by `migrate deploy` in production.

-## First-Time Bootstrap (Fully Automatic)
+## First-Time Bootstrap (Docker)

 1) Build the app image (includes OpenSSL + Prisma client)
 ```